Chief of Professional Standards Bureau

 Captain Charisse Rivers serves as the Bureau Chief for the Office of Professional Standards.

 Captain Rivers has accumulated over 2,500 hours of law enforcement and management training, and earned an Associate of Science Degree in Criminal Justice from Okaloosa-Walton Community College.
 In May 2013, Captain Rivers graduated from the 129th Administrative Officer's Course at the Southern Police Institute (SPI) in Louisville, KY.
 She is an assessor for the Florida Commission for Law Enforcement Accreditation and is a member of the Florida Deputy Sheriff's Association, the National Association for Female Law Enforcement Executives, the Association of Graduates of the Southern Police Institute's Administrative Officer's Course and the Walton County Sexual Assault Team.
-Captain Rivers is a strong advocate for children and is a member of the Walton County Steering Committee for the Children's Advocacy Center.
+Captain Rivers is a strong advocate for children and is a member of the Walton County Steering Committee for the Children's Advocacy Center, and volunteers as a Guardian ad Litem, helping children whose lives have been affected by abuse or neglect.